Mohammad Boroughani: Trial, appeals, and criticism

 The court hearing for Boroughani took place on 29 October 2022, in Tehran's Islamic Revolutionary Court, with Judge Abolqasem Salavati presiding over the proceedings.
 According to Sharia law, he was judged guilty of the crime of Moharebeh, which carries the death penalty.
 The court did not let Boroughani choose his own attorney to represent him.
 (The Inquisitorial system in Iran is in accordance with Islamic law.)
-Boroughani was tried in a court along with five other protestors who were all charged with crimes punishable by death, most notably Moharebeh ("Waging War Against God") and Mofsed-e-filarz ("Corruption on Earth").
+Boroughani was tried with five other protestors who were all charged with crimes punishable by death, most notably Moharebeh ("Waging War Against God") and Mofsed-e-filarz ("Corruption on Earth").
 Judge Salavati had the ability to impose a lesser punishment, which may have included deportation of the defendant, but he chose not to do so.

 Judge Salavati faces U.S. sanctions for meting out harsh punishments.
 In a statement, the United States Department of the Treasury criticized Salavati for handing down more than one hundred death sentences and lengthy prison sentences to political prisoners, human rights activists, media workers, and "others seeking to exercise their freedom of assembly".

 Boroughani filed an appeal against the decision, and on 11 December 2022, the Supreme Court of Iran affirmed the verdict, despite the fact that Boroughani was not represented by his lawyer at the time of the appeal.